shambhavits16/dashboard-assignment/README.md

 2. Open your browser and visit `http://localhost:port-no` to view the dashboard.
 3. also `/orders` is the route for the orders list page.

+- Comprehensive `JSDoc comments` have been added throughout the codebase to enhance clarity and provide detailed explanations for functions and components, ensuring easier understanding and maintenance.

 ## Building for Production